|Etiquette of playing|

 In this chapter the term "airlines" apply also to alliances; one alliance can be considered as a single airline.
 In other words two (or more) airlines of the same alliance are counted as single airline/unit.

 The game worlds receive new players and airlines on regular basis.
 The longer the game world has been active the more likely it is that a new airline will be based to an airport with one or more other airlines already operating from.
-In such cases the owners of the existing airlines should keep in mind that coordinated attacks or other uncompetitive ways to use their power as a larger or more dominant airline may be disallowed.
+In such cases the owners of the existing airlines should keep in mind that coordinated attacks, or any other uncompetitive ways, to use their power as a larger or more dominant airline to deliberately force this new entrant out of business is disallowed.

 Alliances are group of airlines that have been provided with forums to be able to communicate between each others regarding the game world related matters.
 The same rules apply to alliances as with any other individual airlines.

 The most important rule about alliance game behavior is that alliances are not allowed to perform any coordinated alliance-wide schemes or attacks against other single airlines or other alliances.
 Alliance airlines may not target deliberately the routes of single other airline / alliance with an effort of pushing them out of the market or forcing to bankruptcy.
 Normal airline management and route competition is allowed but unfair methods with coordinated, targeted and combined actions are considered unfair competition.

 Two airlines of the same alliance may not be based at the same airport (HQ or additional bases).

 Be aware that aircraft sales within alliance members have different price limits compared to non-alliance aircraft sales (minimum/maximum allowed sale price).
 Alliance members must not try to circumvent these limits by for example leaving the alliance in order to be able to sell aircraft with lower/higher prices to the former alliance members.